 About three weeks ago, I wrote an article documenting the method of automatically uploading pasted images to Dogedoge Image Hosting using VSCode.
-However, during my usage in the past few weeks, I gradually discovered its limitations: it seems that due to access restrictions, this extension can only upload temporary photos from the clipboard and cannot properly upload locally copied photos.
+However, during my usage in the past few weeks, I gradually discovered its limitations: it seems that due to access restrictions, this extension can only upload temporary photos from the clipboard and cannot upload locally copied photos properly.
 The specific issue is that the uploaded image is empty.

 This prompted me to try other methods and ultimately decide to switch to vs-picgo.